 My thoughts were reflected in the survey conducted by Business Travel News and Travel and Transport in 2014.
 This research found that among new functionality desired for corporate online booking tools, door-to-door trip planning ranked high among those surveyed.

-All of this makes a compelling argument for going with a tool that was designed with the end-user – and their wants and behaviors – in mind.
+All of this makes a compelling argument for going with a tool that was designed with the end-user – and their wants and behaviours – in mind.
 Doing this helps drive adoption.
 Otherwise, it’s just another tool that sits on the shelf, leaving the benefits that companies could achieve right there on the shelf next to it.